kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Tiller upgrade to version 2.16.6

 We upgraded Tiller to version 2.16.6 that contains a fix for the issue with fetching `metrics.k8s.io` resources.
-In most cases, [this error](https://github.com/helm/helm/issues/6361 ) caused the installation or upgrade of a given component to fail.
+In most cases, [this error](https://github.com/helm/helm/issues/6361) caused the installation or upgrade of a given component to fail.
 With the new, more stable version, no such error has been observed so far.

 ## Eventing

 ### Event Bus removed

-With 1.12, we removed Event Bus component, allowing Knative Eventing Mesh to handle event processing and delivery.
+With 1.12, we removed the Event Bus component, allowing Knative Eventing Mesh to handle event processing and delivery.

 ### Documentation updates